HomeOutdoor Living BlogDeck Top Rail Ideas for a Polished Perimeter

 Drink Rail

-The Drink Rail features a deck board top rail for a linear, horizontal profile that gives you a chic look ideal for transitional and modern design styles.
-The deck board top rail can be installed in an over-the-post application for a continuous, flat rail or in between posts for more definition in your design.
+If you plan to entertain or host family gatherings on your deck, a Drink Rail is a smart and beautiful addition.
+By layering a deck board over a simple top rail for a linear, horizontal profile, you get a chic look ideal for transitional and modern design styles.
+The deck board can be installed in an over-the-post application for a continuous, flat rail or in between posts for more definition in your design.

-The Drink Rail is featured in both our Classic Composite Series and Impression Rail Express aluminum railing series, so you can choose the option that suits you best.
-Plus, for your deck board top rail, you can choose a deck board color from any TimberTech decking collection featuring square-shoulder, full-profile boards.
+A Drink Rail is an option with TimberTech Classic Composite Series, Impression Rail Express® aluminum railing, Fulton Rail® steel railing, and Reliance Rail Premium vinyl railing, so you can choose the option that suits you best.
+Plus, for your deck board top rail, you can choose a deck board color from any TimberTech Decking collection featuring square-shoulder, full-profile boards

 Traditional Top Rail Profiles